No. 3 Purdue uses size to overpower Butler in 77-48 rout - NewsBreak

 No. 3 Purdue uses size to overpower Butler in 77-48 rout

-Butler (7-4) never recovered and when the Bulldogs tried to make second-half adjustments, that didn't work, either.
+And when Butler tried to adjust in the second half, the Boilermakers had more answers.

-Ivey and Sasha Stefanovic strung together a 3-point barrage that extended the lead to as much as 36.
+Ivey and Sasha Stefanovic unleashed a 3-point barrage that helped the Boilermakers extend the margin to as much as 36 before putting it away.
+Ivey made all six of his 3-point attempts.

-“Last week, I didn’t think we were able to bring a physical presence on defense," Ivey said.
-“I feel like today we brought it, and we’re going to need that going into those Big Ten games.
-We just need to be tight defensively.
-I was confident today, taking rhythm shots.
-I’m just thankful for my teammates putting the ball in my hand."

 BIG PICTURE